processing/p5.js-web-editor/developer_docs/testing.md

 Find more commands in the [Jest documentation](https://jestjs.io/docs/cli).

+## Our testing methods

+### Unit tests
+In unit tests, you're testing a the functionality of a single component and no more.
+They provide lots of feedback on the specific component that you're testing, with the cost of high [redundant coverage](https://github.com/testdouble/contributing-tests/wiki/Redundant-Coverage) and more time spent refactoring tests when components get rewritten. **Not every file needs a unit test.** Unit tests are most important for components that are either:
+1. User facing (like a text input field or a user form component)
+2. Used across multiple components like a reusable dropdown menu or reusable table element

+In both of these cases, the component being tested is not merely an implementation detail and is being used more extensively, it's important for the unit tests to test the error cases that could occur to ensure that the component is robust.
+For example, for a user-facing input field that should only take positive numbers, a unit test would want to cover what happens when users enter negative numbers or letters.

+### Integration tests
+Testing multiple components together.
+A small example is rendering a parent component in order to test the interactions between children components.
+Generally, they validate how multiple units of your application work together.
+Jest, which is what we use, uses jsdom under the hood to emulate common browser APIs with less overhead than automation like a headless browser, and its mocking tools can stub out external API calls.
+We use integration tests to maximize coverage and to make sure all the pieces play nice together.
+We want our integration tests to cover the testing of components that don't have unit tests because they're only used in one place and are merely an implementation detail.
+The integration tests can test the "happy path" flow, while we expect the unit tests to have tested the error cases already.

+See [this great article on CSS tricks](https://css-tricks.com/react-integration-testing-greater-coverage-fewer-tests/) about integration tests for more information about this.

+To reiterate, we use integration tests to test our "happy path" flows and maximize coverage on individual components that are only used once.
+We use unit tests to test the robustness of user-facing components and reusable components.

+### Snapshot testing
+You can save a snapshot of what the HTML looks like when the component is rendered.

 ## Why write tests
-- Good place to start if you're learning the codebase because it's harder to mess up production code
+- Good place to start if you're learning the codebase.
-- Benefits all future contributors by allowing them to check their changes for errors
+- Benefits all future contributors by allowing them to check their changes for errors.
-- Increased usage: Most code with only ever have a single invocation point, but this means that code might not be particularly robust and lead to bugs if a different devleoper reuses it in a different context.
+- Increased usage: Most code with only ever have a single invocation point, but this means that code might not be particularly robust and lead to bugs if a different developer reuses it in a different context.
 Writing tests increases the usage of the code in question and may improve the long-term durability, along with leading developers to refactor their code to be more usable. [[3]](#References)
-- Lets you check your own work and feel more comfortable sumbitting PRs
+- Lets you check your own work and feel more comfortable sumbitting PRs.
-- Catches easy-to-miss errors
+- Catches easy-to-miss errors.
-- Good practice for large projects
+- Good practice for large projects.
 - Many of the existing components don't have tests yet, and you could write one :-)

 ## When to run tests

-When you make a git commit, the tests will be run automatically for you (maybe? check with Cassie again).
+When you ``git push`` your code, the tests will be run automatically for you.
 Tests will also be run when you make a PR and if you fail any tests it blocks the merge.

 When you modify an existing component, it's a good idea to run the test suite to make sure it didn't make any changes that break the rest of the application.
 If they did break some tests, you would either have to fix a bug component or update the tests to match the new expected functionality.

 ## Writing a test
 Want to get started writing a test for a new file or an existing file, but not sure how?

 ### For React components
 1. Make a new file directly adjacent to your file.
 For example, if ``example.jsx`` is ``src/components/example.jsx``, then you would make a file called ``example.test.jsx`` at ``src/components/example.test.jsx``